PulseDL-II: A System-on-Chip Neural Network Accelerator for Timing and Energy Extraction of Nuclear Detector Signals: Introduction

-The three independent elements will produce several intersections, i.e. application training, hardware mapping, system prototype and joint validation.
-We will use the same notations (A, B, C) to relate each section to associated topics.
+The three independent elements will produce several intersections, i.e., application training, hardware mapping, system prototype and joint validation.
+We will use the same notations ($\alpha$, $\beta$, $\gamma$) to relate each section to associated topics.